npoul/npoul.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD Student at the [Department of Computer Engineering & Informatics](https://www.ceid.upatras.gr/en) at University of Patras.
+I am an experienced electronics engineer with over 12 years of expertise in the military industry, specializing in Avionics Maintenance and Quality Control.
+I hold a PhD in Computer Vision (2023) from the [Department of Computer Engineering & Informatics](https://www.ceid.upatras.gr/en) at University of Patras.
 I received my M.Sc. degree from the same Department in 2017 and my B.Sc. degree from the Hellenic Airforce Academy in 2013.
-Since 2013, I have been working for the Hellenic Airforce as an Electronics Engineer.
+I am passionate about driving innovation and advancing technology, focusing on developing intelligent vision algorithms and pioneering cutting-edge solutions.

 Research
 ======